Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2017-10-09-choreographies.md

 \label{action2}
 $$

-Planar choreographies correspond to functions $$q(t)$$ which minimize $$A$$.
-Since choreographies are closed curves in the complex plane, these can be represendted by
+<a href="http://www.scholarpedia.org/article/N-body_choreographies">Choreographies</a> correspond to functions $$q(t)$$ which minimize $$A$$.
+Since these are closed curves in the complex plane, these can be represendted by
 <a href="http://en.wikipedia.org/wiki/Fourier_series">Fourier series</a>.
-The function $$q(t)$$ becomes a function of Fourier coefficients, the action can be computed with the
-<a href="http://people.maths.ox.ac.uk/trefethen/publication/PDF/2014_149.pdf">exponentially accurate trapezoidal rule</a>,
+The function $$q(t)$$ becomes a function of Fourier coefficients, the action can be computed with the <a href="http://people.maths.ox.ac.uk/trefethen/publication/PDF/2014_149.pdf">exponentially accurate trapezoidal rule</a>, and an <a href="http://en.wikipedia.org/wiki/Mathematical_optimization">optimization algorithm</a> can be used to found the minima.
-and an
-<a href="http://en.wikipedia.org/wiki/Mathematical_optimization">optimization algorithm</a>
-can be used to found the minima.

-In our paper, we have recomputed the choreographies found by Simò to higher accuracy, and extended his ideas to spaces of cosntant positive curvature---check it out!
+In our paper, we have recomputed the <a href="http://www.scholarpedia.org/article/N-body_choreographies">choreographies</a> found by Simò to higher accuracy, and extended his ideas to spaces of cosntant positive curvature---check it out!